Caltech Library logo

 Storage engines

 In v2 dataset is starting to suport storing your JSON document in a SQL database.
-This is an experimental feature and likely to contain some surprises in the 2.0 series implementation.
-Currently three SQL databases can be used to store the JSON documents, SQLite 3 (used in dataset’s test suites), MySQL 8 (used by some related projects but under tested), Postgres 14 (not tested yet).
+Currently three SQL databases can be used to store the JSON documents, SQLite 3 (default engine, used in dataset’s test suites), MySQL 8 (minimally tested), Postgres >= 12 (well tested).
 See storage engines for more details.

 Compatibity